-The 2014 Newport to Bermuda Race® will incorporate new technical requirements for each participating vessel.
+The Newport to Bermuda Race® incorporates new technical requirements for each participating vessel.
 These requirements are aimed at streamlining and improving the communications between the fleet and the race’s Fleet Communications Office (FCO).
-Satellite phones, Yellowbrick trackers, AIS transponders and SSB receivers are required equipment for the 2014 race.
+Satellite phones, GPS trackers, AIS transponders and SSB receivers are required equipment for the race.
 Voice communication will likely remain the best way for handling non-routine and emergency communications between vessels and the FCO.
-Accordingly, the satellite phone shall remain always on in order to receive any inbound communication.
+Accordingly, the satellite phone shall remain always on in order to receive any inbound communication to each vessel.

-The most significant change for the 2014 race is the Bermuda Race Organizing Committee’s recommendation that competitors also have the ability to communicate by email through their on-board satellite phones.
+The Bermuda Race Organizing Committee requires that competitors also have the ability to communicate by email through their on-board satellite phones.
 Historically, satellite communications have proven trying for some operators.
-This new recommendation is an attempt to streamline and make the level and frequency of communication required for the 2014 Newport to Bermuda Race® more reliable and approachable.
+This requirement attempts to streamline and make the level and frequency of communication required for the Newport to Bermuda Race® more reliable and approachable.
 Satellite communication by email is quicker and more robust, and less expensive than comparable voice communication, since messages may be drafted and read while off line.

 It warrants mention that it remains the obligation of the skipper and crew to be familiar and comfortable with the operation and use of any and all equipment, especially safety equipment, onboard the vessel.
-Owners, skippers, and watch leaders must ensure that all crew can properly operate the satellite phone prior to departing Newport on June 20, 2014.
+Owners, skippers, and watch leaders must ensure that all crew can properly operate the satellite phone prior to departing Newport.
 A mandatory check in call to the fleet communications office will be required ( # TBD), and if using email a test message should be sent and received as well.

 Today’s technology has addressed sailors’ least favorite element of bringing new technology on-board; compatibility and connectivity with existing and trusted hardware.
 As many readers can attest, any change or addition to existing systems has historically required significant amounts of patience, persistence, and near continual communication with tech support to effectively integrate the new piece of gear into the navigation suite.
 Thankfully, manufacturers of satellite telephones and vendors of satellite communication services have addressed this issue.